ShadrackAdwera/ts-service-desk/README.md

 - Create a new group - (add users to this group from the duplicated DB found in groups service).
 - Create / Update group emit a GroupCreated / GroupUpdated event to Category Service.
 - Create / Update a category (CategoryCreated / CategoryUpdated event(s)) to be emmitted to tickets service.

+## FUTURE IMPLEMENTATION

+- Ticket Followers - Add more agents to a ticket.
+They should also be able to follow and resolve this ticket.
+- Role Based Access Control.
+- Manual assignment of tickets to agents - create a pool of users who are responsible for this.
+- Bulk assign tickets to agents.
+- Rating system for agents.
+- Add templates for creating and responding to tickets based on the category.

 ## License